scsm-ua/kirtan-guide-en/songs/radha-bhajane-jodi-moti-nahi-bhela.md

     kobohi nāhi karabi tā̐kor saṅga chitte ichāsi jadi vraja-rasa-raṅga

-Never keep company with those who envy Rādhā if within your heart you at all aspire to the loving Pas- times of Vraja.
+Never keep company with those who envy Rādhā if within your heart you at all aspire to the loving Pastimes of Vraja.

 #### 5